Dev Mode

 1. TRIFROST_DEV env variable

-If your env contains TRIFROST_DEV
+If your env contains TRIFROST_DEV, it takes priority.

 Accepted values: